Yahoo Maktoob: Early days

-The initial flourish of Maktoob and its large user base led the company to create several services and content channels for Arab users, many of which were not found previously in Arabic format.
-Chatting, Greeting Cards, and simple content channels were the first to be developed internally.
-Since then, Maktoob diversified its services through both acquisitions and internal development to have close to 40 different channels and services.

-CashU was founded to address the issue of electronic payments in the region, Souq.com as an auction and marketplace; Tahadi.com was founded to provide MMO/MMORPG games for Middle East internet users, Araby.com was an Arabic Search engine; Maktoob Research was a successful online research service founded by Tamara Deprez; and Sukar.com the first and biggest online private shopping club in the Middle East, founded by Saygin Yalcin.

 Abraaj Capital acquisition

 In June 2005, the UAE-based private equity house Abraaj Capital purchased 40% of the company shares in a $5 million deal.
 The rationale for such an acquisition (according to Abraaj's website) was that Maktoob has a large user base (claimed to be more than 4 million) and, according to marketing literature, "a dominant online payment option cashU and a strong brand name.
 It has established the first Arab online auction site Souq.com which will benefit from leveraging the large community network."

-In April 2006, Maktoob acquired 80% of popular Arab sports website Sport4ever.com.
+In April 2006, Maktoob acquired 80% of the popular Arab sports website Sport4ever.com.

 In December 2007, Abraaj sold its share to Tiger Global Management with an internal rate of return of 75%.

 Yahoo!

 In 2009, Maktoob was sold to Yahoo! for $164 million.
 In January 2011, email users were migrated from the @maktoob.com domain to the @yahoo.com domain.

-In January 2015, Yahoo! let go half of its staff in Dubai, and it announced in December 2015 the closure of its office in Dubai, its last office in the MENA region.
+In October 2014, Yahoo! announced its intention to let go half of its staff in Dubai, some immediately, others three months later.
+And it announced in December 2015 the closure of its office in Dubai, its last office in the MENA region.
 The move was an attempt to "streamline" Yahoo's international operations.

-The Yahoo! acquisition of Maktoob remains one of the biggest acquisitions in the region, and a success story for other entrepreneurs.
+The Yahoo! acquisition of Maktoob remains one of the biggest acquisitions in the region.
 Yahoo!'s money made it possible for Souq.com to develop and reach a $1 billion valuation.